Eoin Morgan: 2009 West Indies, Australia and South Africa

-Morgan's progression towards representing the senior England side continued when in May 2009 he was named in England's 14-man squad to face West Indies in a three-match ODI series and the 15-man squad for the World Twenty20.
+Morgan's progression towards representing the senior England team continued when in May 2009 he was named in England's 14-man squad to face West Indies in a three-match ODI series and the 15-man squad for the World Twenty20.
 Morgan made his England debut in the second One Day International (after the first was abandoned due to rain), and also played in the third of the series.
 Morgan did not have much chance to impress with the bat, due to not coming in until late in the innings, making scores of 2 and 6 not out, but was praised for his athletic fielding.

 Morgan played in the opening match of the World Twenty20 against the Netherlands, but after England's defeat, he played no further part in the tournament.

 At the end of the English Summer, Morgan was involved in the ODI series against Australia.
 Although they had just lost the Ashes to England in the Test series, Australia won the first five games with Morgan one of few batters to emerge with any credit, including a first one-day half-century for England in the fifth match, winning praise with his innovative style.

 In the first game of the 2009 ICC Champions Trophy, Morgan led England to an unexpected victory over much fancied Sri Lanka.
 He hit an unbeaten 62, and was well supported by Middlesex colleague Owais Shah.
 Morgan kept wicket for the first time in his professional career in the next match against South Africa, after regular wicket-keeper Matt Prior was struck down by illness.
 Morgan scored 67 runs from just 34 balls in England's innings.